Gurnaik Johal

 Gurnaik Singh Johal (born 1998) is a British writer of Indian origin.
 Originally from Northolt, London, he studied at the University of Manchester.

 Johal's debut collection of short stories, We Move, was published in 2022.
 Among other honours, it won the Somerset Maugham Award.
-His sophomore novel, Saraswati, is due out in 2025.
+His sophomore novel, Saraswati, was published in 2025.
+Johal was named one of the 10 best new novelists of 2025 by The Observer.

+Books

 We Move (2022)

 We Move was published April 2022, by Serpent's Tail, and contains 17 stories: